oliviagit-756/mail-automation/README.md

 ## Add a reminder via CLI (example)
 The script prompts:

--Name: Olivia
+- Name: Olivia
--Topic (saved as subject): Money
+- Topic (saved as subject): Money
--Send time HH:MM: 19:22
+- Send time HH:MM: 19:22
--Recipient email: hello@gmail.com
+- Recipient email: hello@gmail.com

 If RUN_SCHEDULER_AFTER_INSERT=true, the exact-minute loop starts immediately.
 Otherwise, you can start the loop manually (e.g., run_exact_minute_loop(stop_after_first_send=True) during testing).

 ## How it works (high level)

--Insert a reminder (user + topic + HH:MM + recipient).
+- Insert a reminder (user + topic + HH:MM + recipient).
--Every minute, the loop:
+- Every minute, the loop:
--Grabs matching reminders for the current HH:MM and app timezone.
+- Grabs matching reminders for the current HH:MM and app timezone.
--Skips any already sent today (via reminder_deliveries).
+- Skips any already sent today (via reminder_deliveries).
--Tries to generate a quote (≤120 chars) using OpenAI; falls back to a local quote bank if API fails.
+- Tries to generate a quote (≤120 chars) using OpenAI; falls back to a local quote bank if API fails.
--Emails the recipient (Gmail SMTP).
+- Emails the recipient (Gmail SMTP).
--Logs the send in reminder_deliveries.
+- Logs the send in reminder_deliveries.

 ## Configuration Notes